 Walking down the hallway with your black coffee in your hand, browsing your socials and checking emails over the phone.
 You sit at your workstation and look to your calendars to check for the meetings you’ve got to attend.
 Seems too good to be true, right?
-But thanks to the existing pandemic, we are all jammed at our homes, attending meetings at our PJ’S, while managing kids or family and pets.
-No more group luncheons, chats by the water filters or those restroom gossip we looked forward to every day.
-Instead now we might welcome the new workspace strategy that would force us to confine and shrink ourselves to focus on avoiding contact and greet six feet away through our masks.
+But due to the deadly pandemic, we are all stuck at our homes, attending meetings in our PJ’S, while managing kids or family and pets.
+No more group luncheons, chats by the water filters or those restroom gossip we eagerly looked forward to every day.
+Instead now we might welcome the new workspace strategy that would force us to confine ourselves in our homes and focus on avoiding contact and greet six feet away through our masks.

-With workplaces opening, everyone needs to adjust with the new norms making sure rules like masks and social distancing are followed.
+With workplaces opening slowly, everyone needs to adjust with the new norms making sure rules like wearing masks and social distancing are followed.
 This seems to be more than enough but there are a few more points to take care before we step into our freshly sanitized desks

-We’ll discuss what steps any firm or even small businesses for that matter needs to take care, right from entry to the exit at the end of the day.
+We’ll discuss the steps any firm or even small businesses for that matter needs to take care, right from entry to the exit at the end of the day.

 Meetings should be either avoided or held in open spaces.
 Using HVAC air filters instead of the traditional air conditioners and having open windows more often has shown in studies to lower the risk of transmission of the virus through the air.
-Educating all the workers about things like the symptoms, creating self awareness through group emails and posters really help in case targeting large numbers of workers.
+Educating all the workers about the symptoms, creating self-awareness through group emails and posters really helps in targeting large numbers of workers.

-The management should be performing frequent inspections regarding infrastructure, attend all the needs of maintenance which would allow the open window idea, stock the restrooms with paper towels, hand soaps and install local stations for sanitizing at common places like elevators, doors, parking lots etc. Unless really required, the management should be encouraging workers to use the staircase as much as they can thus avoiding people in an enclosed elevator.
+In addition, the management should perform frequent inspections regarding infrastructure, attend all the needs of maintenance which would allow the open window idea, stock the restrooms with paper towels, hand soaps and install local stations for sanitizing at common places like elevators, doors, parking lots etc. Unless really required, the management should be encouraging workers to use the staircase as much as they can thus avoiding people in an enclosed elevator.
 The restrooms should be disinfected more than usual along with making sure there are exhaust fans installed and running.

 Apart from taking care of the infrastructure and sanitization, management also needs to make sure the workers are provided with all kinds of supports regarding mental health.
 Often workers might be experiencing issues regarding the pandemic or anything personal, which can be solved by having counseling services offered over call, video or email